csaw68/4180_project/README.md

 Feng Yunchu, Faiza Yousuf, Harry Nguyen, Christine Saw

 # Overview
-This project aims to create a hand gesture-controlled car that can recognize hand commands to move.
-It uses a Pi camera to process hand gestures, a Raspberry Pi 4 to interface with the Pi camera and translate detected hand gestures into car movements.
+This project aims to create a hand gesture-controlled car that can recognize hand commands to move perform four motions of the robot.
+It uses a Pi camera to capture hand gestures, a Raspberry Pi 4 to interface with the Pi camera and translate detected hand gestures into commands that are sent to a server run by an MBED (using a ESP8266 module).

 <img src="https://user-images.githubusercontent.com/78784280/144507873-991d5299-bcb3-4949-88cc-522cac358af1.png" width="750">